nagolove/nagolove/README.md

 - ⚡ Fun fact: ...
 -->

+This information is unstructured.
+May be later I will rewrite it.

 I'm currently working on some projects:
   * [Genetic game](https://github.com/nagolove/automato)
   * [Nback](https://github.com/nagolove/nback2) - mobile game for training memory and fluid intelligence